• Skip to primary navigation

 Serving suggestions

-• These are perfect for gluten-free garlic bread
+• Garlic bread – these are perfect for gluten-free garlic bread

-• Cut into squares and toast in the oven for perfect gluten-free croutons
+• Make gluten-free croutons – cut into squares and toast in the oven

-• Create an ‘English muffin pizza’ – air fryer or in the oven.
+• Create an ‘English muffin pizza’ – in the air fryer or the oven.
 This is a perfect savory English muffin recipe.

-• Make a delicious sandwich with Crock Pot Pulled Pork and Coleslaw with Cilantro and Lime
+• Make a delicious sandwich – with Crock Pot Pulled Pork and homemade Coleslaw.
+Or, make a toasted sandwich with Cranberry Jam and leftovers from your roasted Holiday Turkey.

 • Have an open-faced sandwich with salmon lox, cream cheese and capers